 Like the previous business plans, the 2018 Business Plan describes the phased implementation of the California HSR System.
 As shown on Figure 1-1, Phase 1 would connect the state's major metropolitan areas, extending from San Francisco and Merced to Los Angeles and Anaheim (the San Francisco Bay Area and Los Angeles Basin regions are considered the "bookends" of the California HSR System).
 Phase 2 would complete extensions to Sacramento and San Diego.
-Phased implementation of the California HSR System is consistent with the provisions of Proposition 1A.
 The 2018 Business Plan also continues to incorporate the concept of "blended" service in certain shared corridors in Northern and Southern California, including between San Francisco and San Jose and between Burbank and Anaheim.